Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 and had turned it into a place

-for like minded art lovers
+for like-minded art lovers

-and that's where we are today
+And that's where we are today.

-we're sitting in an old dairy farm
+We're sitting in an old dairy farm.

-are going to be cows
+So maybe the ghosts are going to be cows.

 Imagine.

-We're in a really, like, nice, fancy art place.
+We're in a really like nice, fancy art place.

-I agree, and I think it feels right.
+I agree and I think it feels right.

-It does feel right to talk about.
+It does be like to talk about.

 Nobody.

-We were just told when we got here
+We were just told when we got here that it cost them a thousand pound.

 Yeah.

-So Heidi became a real focal point for progressive art and culture
+So Heidi became a real focal point for progressive art and culture as the reeds opened their home to artists like Sydney Nolan.

 Albert Tucker and Joy Hester were here, John Percival, many, many more.

-In fact, Sidney Nolan, while living at Heidi on and off for almost a decade,
+In fact, Sydney Nolan, while living at Heidi on and off for almost a decade, painted his famous Ned Kelly series in the Heidi dining room between 46 and 47.

 Wow.

-and it would be pretty rude to take up the whole dining table, you know?
+Yeah.
+Between lunch and dinner.
+Well, because otherwise the dining room was being used and it would be pretty rude to take up the whole dining table, you know?

 Because there's many, many in that series, right?

-Yeah, there's several of them.
+Yeah, yeah, there's several of them.

 I can't remember the exact number, but there's a lot of them.